filipnyquist/lbrysync/README.md

 # LBRYsync

-So you want to sync some stuff to the LBRY?
-Great, feel free to use my synctool!
+So you want to sync some stuff to LBRY?
+Great, this is the perfect tool!

 ## Prerequisites